 It’s no secret how much I love a day in Downtown LA to visit San Antonio Winery.
-Nestled on Lamar Street, San Antonio Winery is the oldest winery in Los Angeles, celebrating 100 glorious years.
-Its founders, The Riboli Family, have survived The Great Depression, wine prohibition in Los Angeles and World War 2.
+Nestled on Lamar Street, San Antonio Winery is the oldest winery in Los Angeles and celebrating 100 glorious years.
+Its founders, The Riboli Family, have survived the Great Depression, wine prohibition in Los Angeles and World War 2.

 While their Los Angeles vineyards now house homes and parts of the Metro, San Antonio Winery thrives with incredible wines being produced in Paso Robles and the Napa region.
 I was tickled pink to head out for a visit once again, this time with Eat ‘n Drink Geeks.
 Our day began with a wine tasting and our first round could have stolen the show itself: with a Stella Rosa semi-sweet Black wine.
 With this Stella Rosa currently available only at San Antonio Wineries (In LA, Paso Robles and Ontario), I am not usually a big fan of sparkling semi-sweet wines, but, this one?
 It’s name and bottle alone was sleek and sexy, and the first sip bursted with berry notes as well as thoughts of a cherry cola.
 It’s rich, and perfect to pair with dark chocolate or a Havarti cheese.

 The varietal that surprised me the most?
 Their 100% Riesling.
 I have definitely encountered Riesling’s that reckon a pancake syrup, and it’s too mighty for me.
-San Simeon’s 2014 Riesling was as smooth as silk, and a bottle I could easily enjoy a glass (or 2 or 3) of.
-As we moved onto Reds, we began with one of my favorites from San Antonio, their 2015 Monterey Pinot Noir.
-With a beautiful first nose, I love how dry this Pinot is, and it’s spicy elements bring to mind having a mellow fish or chicken dish paired with it.
+San Simeon’s 2014 Riesling was as smooth as silk, and a bottle I could easily enjoy a glass (or 2) of.
+As we moved onto Reds, we began with their 2015 Monterey Pinot Noir.
+One of my favorites at San Antonio.
+With a beautiful first nose, I love how dry this Pinot is.
+It’s spicy elements bring to mind having a mellow fish or chicken dish paired with it.

 We then seg wayed into a Malbec that was a fun, rather chameleon kind of wine.
 A blend with Merlot and Cabernet Sauvignon, the strong presence of the tannins give it such a gorgeous red and not bad notes, either; I tasted a lot of pepper, cherry and a smoky finish.